roman-milk/roman-milk.github.io/a-weird-one.md

  For the next fifteen minutes I ran Angie through Cock Sucking 101 sub-titled, The Way Bobby Likes It Done, and I do have to say that the girl was a quick study.
 When I felt that she'd done enough I got her up on her hands and knees and did her doggie.

  As I drove her home she said, "I'd never done any of that stuff before tonight.
 I haven't been a virgin for a long time, but I never did any of that oral stuff.
 None of the guys I've been with ever asked me to suck them and none of them ever tried to do me like you did.
 I'm glad you didn't stop when I tried to get you to.
 I never knew Bobby; I never knew.
 If we hadn't gotten together tonight I might have never known."
-Report_Story #3